AlexisRodriguezCS/simple-chatbot/README.md

 - React: A JavaScript library for building user interfaces, used to create the frontend of the chatbot.
 - CSS: Cascading Style Sheets for styling the components and providing a visually appealing chat interface.
-- Node.js: A JavaScript runtime environment for server-side development and managing the chatbot logic.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>